5 Best Money Moves to Make When You Graduate from College

 Saving that much is difficult when you’re just starting in life, don’t let it hold you back.
 One of the best money moves you can make is to start out slow and save a baby emergency fund of $500 – $1,000.

-There are many online savings accounts that have no minimum, such as Synchrony Bank, so you can start saving right away.
-Synchrony even pays 1.85 percent on your savings – more than 22x the national average.
+There are many online savings accounts that have no minimum, such as Barclays, so you can start saving right away.
+Barclays even pays 2.20 percent on your savings – more than 22x the national average.

 Open a savings account and set up automatic transfers each week or month so you don’t even have to think about saving.
 The simple act of saving is one of the top money moves to make after graduating college that will serve you your entire life.